Dissipative Unified Dark Fluid: Observational Constraints: The Model Parameters

 As a result

 with

 has the dimensions of $H^2$; $\left[\tilde{\delta}\right] = \left[\rho\right] = \left[H^2\right]$.

-In a previous work \cite{diss4}, we introduced the basic properties of DUDF model and deduced its parameters using observations of different cosmological phenomena such as today's value of deceleration parameter, the redshift value of deceleration-acceleration transition, and the age of the universe.
-In this work, we seek to use the available cosmological data sets to constrain such parameters robustly.
+In a previous work \cite{diss4}, we introduced the fundamental properties of the DUDF model and estimated its parameters using observations of different cosmological phenomena such as today's value of deceleration parameter, the redshift value of deceleration-acceleration transition, and the age of the universe.
+In this work, we seek to use the available cosmological datasets to constrain the model parameters robustly.